Wye Valley NHS Trust cares for one patient with Covid-19 in hospital

 Wye Valley NHS Trust was caring for one patient with coronavirus in hospital as of Sunday, figures show.

-NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on December 3 was down from two on the same day the previous week.
+NHS England data shows the number of people being treated in hospital with Covid-19 by 8am on December 10 was in line with the same day the previous week.

-Nationally, the number of hospital patients with Covid-19 has decreased by 25% in the last four weeks.
+Nationally, the number of hospital patients with Covid-19 has increased by 12% in the last four weeks.

-The figures also show that three new patients with Covid were admitted to hospital in Wye Valley NHS Trust in the week to December 1.
+The figures also show one new patient with Covid was admitted to hospital in Wye Valley NHS Trust in the week to December 8.